Skip to main content

 Where CDD highlights a prospective customer as high risk, enhanced due diligence (EDD) checks, such as credit record and adverse media searches, may be carried out.

 KYC is not a one-and-done process.
-It’s important to maintain and update customer information throughout the lifecycle of the customer relationship because customer risk profiles are susceptible to change with the passage of time.
+It’s important to maintain and update customer information throughout the lifecycle of the customer relationship because customer risk profiles are susceptible to change with the passage of time (this is otherwise known as Perpetual KYC).

 Ongoing monitoring involves carrying out periodic checks to inform risk status by monitoring for things like: